 Full and part-time degree-seeking graduate students are eligible to apply for funding.
 Up to $500 is available per student per award period.

-A minimum of $12,000 will be available each academic year.
+A maximum of $6,000 will be available each academic year.
 A portion of those funds will be available for allocation for the Fall Semester (application deadline: September 15) and the Spring/Summer Semesters (application deadline: February 15).

 Graduate degree-seeking students enrolled in the current semester who have earned at least a 3.0 graduate G.P.A. and have completed at least 6 semester hours of WIU graduate course work are eligible to apply for funding.